sudeeshbhaskar/mystore/README.md

 ## Environment Variables

-To use environment varibales locally, please make a file named '.env.local' and add the following items in it
+To use environment varibales locally, please make a file named '.env' and add the following items in it (refer sample-env)

 ## Available Scripts